davidc6/itunes-search/1-api/README.md

 - Dockerize for deployment and local development
 - Env specific configuration (local, test, prod)
 - Redis / Memcached for caching
 - Look into converting `any` types to more structured types
+- Optimise hashing to use shorter cache keys to use less space